Jamal Murray NBA Playoffs Player Props: Nuggets vs. Suns

 - Murray is responsible for attempting 14.7% of his team's field goal attempts this season with 16 per game.

-- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's tries from beyond the arc.
+- He's attempted 6.6 threes per game, or 16.9% of his team's shots from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per contest.
+- The Suns are the sixth-best defensive team in the NBA, conceding 111.6 points per game.

 Jamal Murray vs. the Suns